sqlmapproject/sqlmap/Usage.md

 In case that user wants to exclude certain parameters from testing, he can use option `--skip`.
 That is especially useful in cases when you want to use higher value for `--level` and test all available parameters excluding some of HTTP headers normally being tested.

 For instance, to skip testing for HTTP header `User-Agent` and HTTP header `Referer` at `--level=5`, provide `--skip="user-agent,referer"`.

+There is also a possibility to exclude certain parameters from testing based on a regular expression run on their names.
+In those kind of cases user can use option `--param-exclude`.

+For instance, to skip testing for parameters which contain string `token` or `session` in their names, provide `--param-exclude="token|session"`.

 #### URI injection point